 About Brad Heinz

 A native from the Cleveland Ohio area.
-Psychologist, meditator, tennis buff, part time humorist :-) troublesome brother to three sisters… among other hats.
+Psychologist, meditator, tennis buff, part time humorist, and troublesome brother to three sisters… among other hats.

-I’m very fortunate to be a father figure to three kind, accomplished daughters, and now to two spirited teenage granddaughters and a thoughtful college-grad grandson.
+I’m very fortunate to be a father figure to three kind, accomplished daughters, and now to two spirited teenage granddaughters and talented grandson.
 They keep me grounded (and gently tease me as a “social media dinosaur”), while constantly reminding me with how much sharper, wiser, and more capable they are than I was at their age.

 For 25 wonderful years, I was married to an extraordinary woman, Deb.
 A true Woodstock spirit, she was a fearless advocate for social justice and a compassionate caregiver.
 She directed the first AIDS residential and Hospice facility in Chapel Hill NC during the deadly AIDS epidemic of the 80s and 90s.

-Another remarkable chapter affecting my growth came from Deb being a pioneer in the original Enneagram movement just arriving in California and Chicago in the 70’s.
-She underwent three years of intensive group study and meditation designed to see through through the 9 clever Enneagram ego patterns shrouding Authentic Spiritual identity.
+Another remarkable early chapter came from Deb being a pioneer in the original Enneagram movement just arriving in California and Chicago in the late 70’s.
+She underwent three years of intensive group study and meditation practices designed to see through through the 9 clever Enneagram ego patterns shrouding Authentic Spiritual identity.
 She was a patient teacher sharing that deep knowledge throughout our 25 year marriage.
 She passed onto a more subtle plane over a decade ago.
 Her influence still powerfully guides our family.

-My own roots are classic post-WWII suburban Cleveland: a modest house, endless neighborhood adventures with buddies—playing sports, biking freely to the pool or hangouts with no adult supervision (just the rule to be home by dark).
-High school was immersed the amazing rock music and vibe of the 70.
-A Jesuit High School education that sharpened my thinking, and the looming shadow of Vietnam chastened it.
-(My generation was drafted via a lottery ).
+My own roots are classic post-WWII suburban Cleveland: a modest house, adventures with buddies—and pickup neighborhood basketball, baseball, and tackle football games.
+High school was immersed the classic rock music of the 70’s.
+A Jesuit High School education sharpened my thinking, and the looming shadow (and compulsory draft system) of Vietnam chastened it.

-College at Kenyon in Ohio gave me a B.A. in Psychology and a minor in Religion, sparking my fascination with Eastern spiritual traditions.
+A college deferment at Kenyon College in Ohio gave me a B.A. in Psychology and a minor in Religion.
+These studies sparked my fascination with Eastern spiritual traditions.
 Graduate school led to a PhD in Clinical Psychology at Loyola University of Chicago in the 1980s.
 My dissertation was a theoretical exploration contrasting Eastern and Western models of meditation.
 Fortunately, I was one of those rare students allowed to bypass the heavy data-gathering and stats requirements that most Doctorates in Psychology had to endure.
 (I’ve never been a natural at crunching numbers!)

 My work life has been varied: starting at age 16 with fast-food jobs, followed by summer stints in restaurants and factories, and later in some unusual (and short-lived) roles as steel foundry worker and home-delivery milkman.